Róża, Opole Voivodeship

-Róża (Rose) is a village in the administrative district of Gmina Biała, within Prudnik County, Opole Voivodeship, south-western Poland.
-It is situated in the historical region of Prudnik Land.
+Róża (Rose) is a village in the administrative district of Gmina Biała, within Prudnik County, Opole Voivodeship, southern Poland.
+It is situated in the historical region of Prudnik Land in Upper Silesia.

 Etymology

 The village was known as Rose in German.
-Following the Second World War, the Polish name Róża was introduced by the Commission for the Determination of Place Names on 1 October 1948.
+Following the Second World War, the historic Polish name Róża was confirmed official by the Commission for the Determination of Place Names on 1 October 1948.